Dean85e/portfolio_project1/README.md

        * The form asks for the childs name, the parents name & email address.

-       * When the form is submitted the user is redirected to a thank you message and a button with clear information to link back to the main website.
+       * When the form is submitted the user is redirected to a thank you message page with a button which has clear information to link back to the main website.

 ![Screenshot of sign up section](assets/images/sign%20up%20form.PNG)